 Also helping the watch to look its best is pairing with the matching 316L stainless steel bracelet (you can also purchase it on a black rubber strap).
 While you can put any number of 18mm-wide straps on the Marathon Medium Diver’s Quartz Ghostbuster, I think it looks the most handsome with the three-link brushed steel bracelet.
 Not only does the bracelet attractively taper (an important visual touch), but it also uses chunky screws to secure the links.
 Note, however, that sizing the bracelet requires you to use a screwdriver on both sides of the screw — which means some special tools might be required.
 The bracelet has a fold-over deployant clasp, which is a bit “last generation,” but gets the job done.
 It also has a fold-out diver’s extension if you needed to wear the watch over a big jacket or wetsuit.

 Practical, a bit less serious-looking than the version with the black dial, as well as very much a real tool watch, the Marathon Medium Diver’s Quartz White Dial WW194027BRACE-NM-WD “Ghostbuster” or “Arctic MSAR” has a retail price of $650 on the rubber strap and $800 USD on the steel bracelet.
-For the time being, it can be found exclusively at Huckberry.
-To learn more about Marathon, visit the website here.
+To learn more visit the Marathon website here.